top of page

 • “Purple team” collaboration, where red and blue teams work together using AI, bridges skill gaps and strengthens overall resilience.

-• New vulnerabilities arise with AI adoption — including data quality issues and model hallucinations — emphasizing the need for governance and accountability.
+• New vulnerabilities arise with AI adoption — including data quality issues and model hallucinations — emphasising the need for governance and accountability.

-• Advanced AI tools like Claude Sonnet 4.5 now rival human experts in vulnerability detection, reshaping both offense and defense strategies.
+• Advanced AI tools like Claude Sonnet 4.5 now rival human experts in vulnerability detection, reshaping both offence and defence strategies.

 Final Thoughts